 Above: Chad’s old Jeep in Arizona

-The Jeep itself was coming to the end of its life so it seemed like a good time to make the plunge to getting a camper.
-I also had a swing away bumper made to hold a thirty-five inch spare tire, and two jerrycans.
+The Jeep itself was coming to the end of its life so it seemed like a good time to take the plunge to getting a camper.
+I also had a swing-away bumper made to hold a thirty-five inch spare tire, and two jerrycans.

 TCM: You mentioned doing some further research after talking to Four Wheel Campers about the Brute Sparrow rig.
 How did you come to the conclusion that the Jeep Brute Sparrow rig was the right solution for you?

 Chad: I wanted something that was small and lightweight.
 I am going to be out in the middle of nowhere for long periods of time.
 Being a photographer, I take a lot of digital cameras, and I’m constantly charging batteries, so I need solar panels on the roof.